hadiqHus/window-api-hooking/README.md

 # Windows API Hooking
- This code demonstrates a technique known as function hooking.
-It hooks the LoadLibraryA function in a running notepad.exe process and replaces it with a custom function that prints messages to the console whenever LoadLibraryA is called.
-Here's a breakdown of how it works:
+ This code demonstrates a windows api hooking.
+It hooks a dll function in a running process and replaces it with a custom function that prints messages to the console whenever the libary is called.

 Key Components:
 Global Variables and Hook Function: